 Making Money as a “Taxi” Driver

 By now most people are familiar with Uber, but being an Uber driver offers more flexibility and options than you might realize.
 Hours are flexible, and drivers make more during peak times (think after hours, at bar close, etc.).
-You can accept or deny rides based on information you receive about the passenger, which can also make this option appealing to female drivers.
+You can accept or deny rides based on the information you receive about the passenger, which can make this option appealing to female drivers.
 Licensed drivers must be 21 and over with at least one year of driving experience (three if you are under the age of 23).
 You must have your own 4-door vehicle with up-to-date insurance and registration, and drivers are screened before being accepted.
 Drivers get paid as they go and report an average of $22.54 per hour.
 They also receive discounts on car maintenance and phone plans.
-To get an idea of what it's really like driving for Uber, check out Tiffany's story.

 Similar to Uber, Lyft drivers must be 21+ with a valid license, registration, and insurance, and you have to own a smartphone.
 Lyft runs a DMV records check to make sure you have a clear record.
 Lyft rides start at a base fee, plus time, and distance.
 Drivers get to keep ALL tips and are able to get paid immediately by cashing out, or you can automatically get paid weekly.
 Lyft offers flexible hours, anytime during the day or night and working during peak hours or “hot spots” can result in more money.
 On average, Lyft drivers earn around $11.48 per ride and can average two riders per hour.